bmdanielsson/nnue-trainer/README.md

 Then, go to http://localhost:6006/

 # Acknowledgements
-* Data loader and a lot of other code is taken from https://github.com/glinscott/nnue-pytorch
+* Training code is based on https://github.com/glinscott/nnue-pytorch
 * Ranger optimizer is taken from https://github.com/lessw2020/Ranger-Deep-Learning-Optimizer